 Rehab may seem like a very daunting thing at first, however, it is your best option if you want to make a full recovery from your drug or alcohol addiction.

 There will also be many medically trained professionals who are able to administer medication when necessary.
-The staff in rehab will always look out for your physical and mental health.
+The staff in residential rehab will always look out for your physical and mental health.

 What Happens in Rehab?

-You will also receive highly structured therapy sessions which are extremely helpful.
-You will learn a range of coping mechanisms to help deal with all of the stress and anxiety that comes as a result of substance abuse.
+You will also receive highly structured therapy sessions which are extremely helpful in your recovery journey.
+You will learn a range of coping mechanisms to help deal with the stress and anxiety that are caused by substance abuse.

 To help your mental health problems, your therapist will conduct a variety of therapy sessions to help to alter your emotions and thought processes so that you don’t need to resort to substance abuse.